 1. Sydney Opera House

 When you start to talk about Sydney and even for Australia Sydney Opera House is first comes to minds.
+So it is on the top of the Sydney Guide as expected.
 It’s one of the greatest world icons and known by almost everyone.
 It is also in the UNESCO World Heritage Site and most touristic landmark in Australia.
 You can book a Sydney Opera House Guided Walking Tour to learn about its history and much more…

 2. Sydney Harbour Bridge